 - Directors & Officers Liability Insurance

 - Cyber Risk Insurance

-Apart from liability insurance, small businesses must also protect their assets and properties.
-What could be the assets of a small business?
+Apart from liability insurance, small businesses must also protect their Assets refer to “all the available properties of every kind or possession of an insurance company that might be used More and properties.
+What could be the Assets refer to “all the available properties of every kind or possession of an insurance company that might be used More of a small business?
 Its employees, office premises (whether rented or owned), office equipment and machinery, electronic equipment, data, cash, and other such valuables.
 Some of the most common insurance that small businesses must consider are:

 - Fire insurance

 - Property insurance

 Let’s look at the need for and importance of group health insurance for small and mid-sized enterprises.
 According to a recent survey by FICCI-KPMG, health cover is provided to only 10% of the employees, and only 0.1% of other property risks are covered.
 But it is one of the most essential for any small or midsize enterprise, considering the shortage of human capital and challenges of acquiring talent.

 Here’s why SMEs should buy Group Health Insurance